trendct-data/occupation-wages-states/stories/story_SD.md

 Its lowest-paying jobs include <span class='occ_title_em'>waiters and waitresses</span>, <span class='occ_title_em'>dishwashers</span>, and <span class='occ_title_em'>combined food preparation and serving workers, including fast food</span>.
 After adjusting for cost of living, those occupational groups make $23,205,  $22,285, and  $22,171, respectively.

-<span class='occ_title_em'>Dentists, general</span> have seen the largest decline in wages.
-Between 2004 and 2015, the adjusted median annual salary dropped from $-1 to $136,240.
-That's a change of about -13,624,100 percent.
+<span class='occ_title_em'>Securities, commodities, and financial services sales agents</span> have seen the largest decline in wages.
+Between 2000 and 2015, the adjusted median annual salary dropped from $111,356 to $60,750.
+That's a change of about -45 percent.

 Meanwhile, <span class='occ_title_em'>sales engineers</span> saw the sharpest increase in wages in South Dakota.
-Income went up 103.87 percent between 1999 and 2014 from $74,829 to $152,550.
+Income went up 103.87 percent between 1999 and 2015 from $74,829 to $152,550.

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category inSouth Dakotawas among <span class='occ_title_em'>Fitness trainers and aerobics instructors</span>.
-In 1999, there were -1 employees.
-But by 2015, that figure declined 105100 percent to 1,050.
+The biggest decline for any job category in South Dakota was among <span class='occ_title_em'>Helpers--production workers</span>.
+In 2001, there were 420 employees.
+But by 2014, that figure declined 92.86 percent to 30.

 The jobs that had gained the most employees was taxi drivers and chauffeurs.
-There were 712 percent more workers in 2014 as compared to 2000.
+There were 712 percent more workers in 2015 as compared to 2000.
 Overall, the total number of workers grew from 80 to 650 in South Dakota.